martinpitt/umockdev/README.rst

 - Recording and replay of evdev (touch pads, Wacom tablets, etc.) ioctls.

+- Recording and replay of spidev ioctls and read/write commands using ``--ioctl`` for both ``umockdev-record`` and ``umockdev-run``.
+This is an in-order record/replay of all SPI transfers.
+Similar to ``scripts`` with the difference that full duplex transfers via ioctl are supported.
+  Timinges/errors are currently not recorded.

 - Recording and replay of evdev input events using the evemu events format (https://github.com/bentiss/evemu/blob/master/README.md).
 Unlike recorded evdev scripts these are architecture independent and human readable.